Sermon for June 30, 2019

 We are experienced enough to understand that the world doesn’t always cooperate or step aside when one of us is working out our destiny.
 The path to our destiny, our authentic selfhood, often has detours.
 It may be littered with potholes.

 The patent, licenses, building, equipment, and trained personnel all in place, the man had an inventory to sell, and now a sales force to turn vision into the dollars that would recoup his investment, and pay him what he hoped would be a handsome return.
 Everything was ready to go, but insofar as the man’s destiny was concerned, the world didn’t cooperate, at least to the degree that he had hoped.

 Faced with this obstacle the man might well have lost confidence.
 He might have sold his inventory at a drastically reduced price, closed up shop, and taken a loss.
-He might have gone back to the drawing board and designed a more conventional type of boat than the one he was selling.
+He might have gone back to the drawing board and designed a more conventional type of boat than the one he was attempting to sell.

 Instead, he went into the field with his sales staff, and in watching them, learned one very valuable lesson.
 He learned not to assume that the people who were presenting his product to the world shared his enthusiasm for the product.
 The boat he was trying to promote and sell may have been his destiny, but it wasn’t theirs.

 When your destiny is on the line you make special efforts to protect it.
 Enthusiasm was the issue.
-He learned that enthusiasm for something cannot be acquired without knowledge.
-In order to sell his product his sales staff needed to know his product, and not in some superficial way, but by learning the various steps through which the boat needed to pass in the building process, and overall functionality of the boat.
+He learned that enthusiasm for something cannot be acquired without a personal investment.
+In order to sell his product his sales staff needed to know his product, and not in some superficial way, but by learning the many unique attributes of his boat.

 He learned that his sales staff could not effectively sell his product unless they truly believed in his product.